Stevenson University Emergency Procedures

 A hate crime is defined as evidence that exhibits animosity on the part of the person committing the act against a person or group because of that person’s or group’s race, color, religious, beliefs, national origin, or sexual orientation.

-- Campus Security may or may not call the police, but will conduct its own investigation including photographing evidence and speaking to witnesses.
+- A Campus Safety will conduct an investigation including photographing evidence and speaking to witnesses.

-- Campus Security will report results of the investigation to the Vice President for Human Resources for potential disciplinary action.
+- Campus Safety will report the incident to the Vice President for Human Resources who may further investigate and determine potential disciplinary action.

-- In the event that a faculty or staff member encounters an individual who indicates a desire or INTENTION to harm her/himself, Campus Security (and Residence Life staff if in the residential areas) should be called immediately at x4500 or 443-352-4500.
-In the event of a suicide ATTEMPT, immediately call 911 and Campus Security at x4500, or 443-352-4500.
+- In the event that a faculty or staff member encounters an individual who indicates a desire or INTENTION to harm her/himself, Campus Safety (and Residence Life staff if in the residential areas) should be called immediately at x4500 or 443-352-4500.
+In the event of a suicide ATTEMPT, immediately call 911 and Campus Safety at x4500, or 443-352-4500.

-- Stay with the individual until Campus Security can respond.
+- Stay with the individual until Campus Safety can respond.

-- If a weapon is involved, leave the area immediately and call Campus Security.
+- If a weapon is involved, leave the area immediately and call Campus Safety.

 - The AVP of the Wellness Center will work with the Associate Vice President and Dean of Students to coordinate notification of family members.

-- The Associate Vice President and Dean of Students will work with the AVP of the Wellness Center and the student and family to determine the conditions upon which the student may return to Stevenson University; these terms must be communicated to the Director of Security.
+- The Dean of Students will work with the AVP of the Wellness Center and the student and family to determine the conditions upon which the student may return to Stevenson University; these terms must be communicated to the Director of Safety.

 Death on Campus